WatercressStudios/Fare-Thee-Well/README.md

 "A short, kinetic visual novel set on the Canadian border during the years 1967, 1987, and 2002.
 Heavily inspired by traditional folk music, each act of the plot is named after and dedicated to a beloved folk song.
 The character-heavy story will focus on the theme of the beauty and tragedy of the passage of time.

-This will be our team's second entry into the NaNoRenO celebration after last year's Palinurus: The Ocean of Stars (http://lemmasoft.renai.us/forums/viewtopic.php?f=11&t=31434), and we hope we can pull off a solid story two years in a row.
-Wish us luck, everyone.
-This project is much larger and more ambitious in scope than our previous ones have been, and considering we are starting with only 11 days left in the official duration of NaNo...
+This will be our team's second entry into the NaNoRenO celebration after last year's Palinurus: The Ocean of Stars (http://lemmasoft.renai.us/forums/viewtopic.php?f=11&t=31434).

-...it's going to be an adventure."

 ## Install instructions ##
 * Download the file.